vzambon/laravel-discord-logging/README.md

 		],
 	]

-In the `.env` file, add the `DISCORD_LOG_WEBHOOK_URL` obtained in Discord `Apps->Integrations->Webhooks->Copy Webhook URL`
+In the `.env` file, add the `DISCORD_LOG_WEBHOOK_URL` obtained from Discord by navigating to `Apps → Integrations → Webhooks` and clicking `Copy Webhook URL`.

-## Asynchronous Logging
+## Asynchronous Loggin

 The `asynchronous` option allows log messages to be sent using a queued job.
-To utilize this feature, ensure that your queue worker is running:
+To utilize this feature, ensure that your default queue worker is running:

     php artisan queue:work